 - Tortilla chips for dipping

-Mix together sour cream and taco seasoning pack until thoroughly combined, and set aside or refrigerate until ready to use.
+- Mix together sour cream and taco seasoning packet until thoroughly combined, and set aside or refrigerate until ready to use.